genesis-community/cf-genesis-kit/MANUAL.md

   - `prometheus-integration` - Configure cf to export to prometheus (must deployed via [prometheus-genesis-kit](https://github.com/genesis-community/prometheus-genesis-kit)).
   - `bare` - Deploy _only_ the cf-deployment files without genesis packaged best-practices applied.
   - `migrated-v1-env` - Fix the database names after having migrated from v1 kit.
+  - `no-nats-tls` - Nats over TLS was not part of cf-deployment v12.45, but has been turned on by default unless using bare mode.
+Set this feature to disable it.

 Database related - choose one:
   - `postgres-db` - Use an external postgres instance to host persistent data.